QUICK SUMMARY:

 Social Media Metric | Description These insights help agencies understand the long-term value of a new customer and create a relevant and profitable social media strategy |

-Step 4 - Create a Comprehensive Social Media Report
+5. Deliver a Comprehensive Social Media Report

-After you’ve run your client’s campaigns, there’s one key step left–presenting those social media analytics in a report.
+After you’ve run your client’s campaigns, there’s one step left–presenting those social media analytics in a report.

 While there are in-platform social media metrics, you’ll need a more sustainable reporting method than screenshots or copy-paste Excel reports.
 After all, you’re managing multiple clients and social media accounts–you don’t need manual reporting to slow you down and eat up billable time.